Web services governance

 - accessible and easy-to-use services

 - communications channels to inform and engage

 Roles and responsibilities

 Management and development of council websites is the responsibility of the Web Services team as part of the Corporate Communications team with support and advice from Communications, Policy and ICT colleagues.

 Ensuring their information is always up to date is the responsibility of each service.
 Heads of service are accountable for the accuracy of this information and will ensure suitable representatives monitor their information on a regular basis, making updates as required.

 New web services

-We will do usability and accessibility testing before new web services go live.
+The Web Services team will do usability and accessibility testing before new web services go live.
 This will either be carried out in-house or by a panel of external users.
-The project manager is responsible for scheduling in enough time for testing to be carried out in liaison with the Web Services Team.
+The project manager is responsible for scheduling in enough time for testing to be carried out in liaison with the Web Services team.